 Apple cider vinegar, once a humble pantry item, has been elevated to a kitchen necessity in recent years.
-It boasts a seemingly endless array of health and beauty benefits, like weight loss, boosting your immune system, and glowing skin.
+It boasts a supposed array of health and beauty benefits, like weight loss, boosting your immune system, and glowing skin.
 People sing its praises like the dad in My Big Fat Greek Wedding talks about Windex.
 (Only, unlike Windex, there's actually evidence to back up the benefits of ACV.)
-Basically, we're obsessed.
+Basically, we can't get enough.

 But how, exactly, should one store ACV to reap the maximum benefits?
 Specifically, does it need to be refrigerated?

-Just remember: though ACV has a multitude of benefits, you shouldn't guzzle it like you're a thirsty politician in the middle of an important speech.
+Just remember: though ACV has a multitude of benefits, you shouldn't be guzzling it down like water after a sweaty run!
 Here's how to know how much ACV you should drink.